KarNair/AirfoilOptimisation_ACC14/src/terraform/README.md

 >source ./SNICopenrc.sh

-### Create the two Terraform Templates to the cluster.
+### Create the two Terraform Templates to setup the VM cluster.

 ```
 providers.tf